Written By Sharon Boyd, RDH, BS. | Reviewed by Lara T. Coseo, DDS

 How To Prevent Gum Infections

-Eating right, getting plenty of rest and exercise can help your gum tissue, like the rest of your body, be healthier.
-If you battle increased levels of plaque you may consider using an essential oil on your toothbrush to manage gum disease symptoms and help eliminate bacteria.
+- Supplements and Nutrition - Eating right, getting plenty of rest and exercise can help your gum tissue, like the rest of your body, be healthier.
+If you battle increased levels of plaque you may consider using an essential oil on your toothbrush to manage gum disease symptoms and help eliminate germs.
 (3)

 - Prescription antibiotics to alleviate symptoms prior to treatment